dkarvounaris/PHPStorm-CC-PrestaShop/README.md

 - Clone this repository into it's own folder.
 - In your PHPStorm Project, go in File|Settings|PHP
 - Click the '+' and add the folder to your project.
+- If you work on a Prestashop module and have added a PrestaShop copy in 'Includes' too, make sure it is added after this one.
+This will avoid that classes like the ones in the profiling directory are selected wrongly for autocompletion.

 #### Pros:
 - No extra steps ever to take.
 Just set and forget.